Edward Hornor Coates: Personal life

 In 1872, Coates married Ella May Potts, who died two years later, on May 9, 1874, at the age of 22.
 Five years later, in 1879, he married Florence Van Leer Earle Coates, daughter of Philadelphia lawyer George H. Earle Sr. and granddaughter of U.S. Army officer Samuel Van Leer.
 This was also a second marriage for Florence; her first husband William Nicholson died in 1877 after only five years of marriage.
 Coates eventually adopted Florence's daughter from her first marriage, Alice Earle Nicholson.
 Florence and Edward had one child together in 1881, but the baby, Josephine Wisner Coates, died in infancy.

 The family had a city house at 1018 Spruce Street and a suburban house known as "Willing Terrace" in the Germantown section of Philadelphia.
 A frequent guest was literary and social critic Matthew Arnold, whom they would host during his stays in Philadelphia.
-Mrs. Coates was both inspired and encouraged by Arnold in her pursuit of writing poetry, which eventually led to the publishing of nearly three hundred poems in leading magazines and five volumes of collected verse.
+Arnold both inspired and encouraged Mrs. Coates in her pursuit of writing poetry, which eventually led to the publishing of nearly three hundred poems in leading magazines and five volumes of collected verse.
 The family spent the summer months in the Adirondacks, where they owned "Camp Elsinore," a summer retreat by Upper St. Regis Lake.
 There they entertained, rested, and escaped the humidity of Philadelphia summers.
 Many of Mrs. Coates' nature poems were inspired by the flora and fauna of the Adirondacks.
 About 1908, the couple moved to a city house at 2024 Spruce Street, near Rittenhouse Square, where they resided for the remainder of their lives.

 Death

 Edward Hornor Coates died on December 23, 1921, in Philadelphia.
 A funeral service was held at his Spruce Street house three days later, and he was buried at the Church of the Redeemer (Episcopal) churchyard in Bryn Mawr, Pennsylvania.
-The inscription on Coates' headstone states, "High thought seated in a heart of courtesy", which was Phillip Sydney's description of an honorable man and gentleman.
+The inscription on Coates' headstone reads, "High thought seated in a heart of courtesy", which was Phillip Sydney's description of an honorable man and gentleman.